Slava-git/mmsegmentation_swin/README.md

 This repo contains the supported code and configuration files to reproduce semantic segmentation results of [Swin Transformer](https://arxiv.org/pdf/2103.14030.pdf).
 It is based on [mmsegmentaion](https://github.com/open-mmlab/mmsegmentation/tree/v0.11.0).
 In addition, we provide pre-trained models for the semantic segmentation of satellite images into basic classes (vegetation, buildings, roads).
+The full description of this work is [available on arXiv](https://arxiv.org/abs/2110.05812).

 ## Application on the Ampli ANR project